smguilia/overview-1/ibm-cloud-platform.md

 ## Pricing and billing
 {: #pricing-billing}

-When you're choosing a service from the catalog and you select a tile, if there are different types of available plans you can find pricing details.
+You can view the pricing details for each service when you're browsing the catalog.
 If you choose a service plan with a paid plan, you can estimate your costs by using the cost estimator tool.
 For more information, see [Estimating your costs](/docs/billing-usage?topic=billing-usage-cost).

 {{site.data.keyword.Bluemix_notm}} billing provides multiple services that ensure the {{site.data.keyword.Bluemix_notm}} platform can securely manage pricing, accounts, usage, and more.